gtxaspec/wz_flash-helper/docs/README_other_options.md

 - No operation will be done.
 - Custom scripts will not be run.
-- SD card kernel will not be renamed.
+- SD card kernel will not be copied and renamed.

 **✅ Option: `new_sdcard_kernel`**